ryborg/state_updated/readme.md

 ## Usage scenario

 Using the Scrape integration for retrieving latest software version.
 By letting the State updated helper monitor the Scrape entity, a card can be built that only shows when there are changes and an the content about what has changed.

+### Support

+If you like this integration or find it useful, please consider giving it a ⭐️ on GitHub 👍 Your support is greatly appreciated!